Walsh (surname)

+History

 Origins in Ireland

 There are several Walsh families in Ireland who have recognized coats of arms.
 These are the Walshs of Ballykilcaven in County Laois whose motto is "Firm" and their crest is a griffin's head.
 The Walshs of Castlehale in County Kilkenny have a crest with a swan pierced by an arrow, and their motto is "Pierced but not dead".
 The Walshs of Carrickmines Castle, County Dublin have a crest with a demi-lion rampant and their motto is "Do not irritate the lions".
 However, there were Walshs all over Ireland.
 One theory as to their origin is that they have a common ancestor in 'Walynus' who came to Ireland in the military retinue of Maurice FitzGerald, Lord of Lanstephan and it is from 'Walynus' who the famed Walsh of the Mountains family in County Kilkenny was established.
 Other sources suggest 'Phillip of Wales' who could have been the same person as 'Walynus' whose son, Howel, gave his name to their stronghold Castle Hoel, which was also known as Castlehale or Castlehowel.
 Other theories are that the Walshs originated from Pembrokeshire, that they had close ties with the barons of Cornwall or that they descended from Owen Gwynnes, a prince of north Wales.

+15th century and clan conflicts

+In 1402, the O'Byrne clan of County Wicklow, who periodically raided Dublin, moved a large mercenary force to the banks of the River Dargle at Bray, but, as the direct route to the city would bring them close to the Walsh stronghold of Carrickmines Castle, they apparently hesitated before attacking.
+The delay allowed the Walsh family, who owned Carrickmines, to send an urgent warning to Dublin.
+The Dubliners responded decisively: the Mayor of Dublin with a large force fell on the O'Byrnes and defeated them, in an encounter popularly known as the Battle of Bloody Bank, due to the number of casualties.